-Mnemonics (pronounced “ne-mon’-ics”) assist the memory by using a system of rhymes, rules, phrases, diagrams, acronyms and other devices – all to help you learn, remember, and memorize names, dates, facts and figures.
+Mnemonics (pronounced “ne-mon’-ics”) assist the memory by using a system of rhymes, rules, popular sayings and phrases, diagrams, acronyms and other devices – all to help you learn, remember, and memorize names, dates, facts and figures.
 Most mnemonics work by letting you easily recall a word, phrase or poem, which in turn stands for more complicated information that you need to commit to memory.
 For instance, by remembering ‘ROY G. BIV’ you can reproduce the order and colors of the rainbow.

 Read more about it…